Skip to main content

 Overview

-The Turbo health dashboard is a Grafana-based view that aggregates the most important signals across all of your Turbo pipelines in a single place.
+The Turbo Pipeline Health Overview dashboard is a Grafana-based view that aggregates the most important signals across all of your Turbo pipelines in a single place.
 Use it to quickly spot pipelines that are falling behind, catch checkpoint failures, and isolate whether latency is coming from the source, the pipeline, or a specific sink.
-Open it from the Metrics tab of any Turbo pipeline in the Goldsky dashboard by clicking Advanced metrics in the top-right corner.
+To open it:

 Use the Pipeline filter at the top of the dashboard to narrow the view to a single pipeline, and the Rate Window selector to change the interval used for throughput and rate calculations.